By Pep Canals, on 27 July 2022

-Before you start interacting in social media, you need to work out a communication strategy that is aligned with your objectives and covers different possible scenarios.
+Before you start interacting on social media, you need to work out a communication strategy that is aligned with your marketing objectives and covers different possible scenarios.
 For example, how to react to criticism or complaints.

 How to Generate Two-Way Communication on Social Networks